 - Effect of wettability and temperature change on saturation endpoints.

 - Interpolation between sets of relative permeability curves for different wettability conditions.

 Learn how SCAL data can have a direct impact on the way fluids are allocated and distributed in the reservoir simulation models, the performance of secondary and EOR flooding processes, and accuracy of the oil and gas reserves estimates.

-Shawket Ghedan is reservoir simulation engineering advisor with CMG.
-He has more than 22 years of both academic and industrial experience in the area of reservoir engineering, management, and modeling.
-He has authored more than 40 technical papers, and taught many reservoir engineering and reservoir modeling courses world-wide.
-He holds a BS in petroleum engineering from the University of Baghdad and ME and PhD degrees in reservoir engineering from Colorado School of Mines.
-Ghedan is currently involved in a number of SPE activities.
-He was an SPE Distinguished Lecturer for 2005-2006.
-He was awarded the 2009 MENA Regional Reservoir Description and Dynamics Technical award, 2010 SPE Outstanding Technical Editor award, and 2011 MENA Regional Distinguished Petroleum Engineering Faculty award.
+Ghedan has authored more than 40 technical papers, and has taught many reservoir engineering and reservoir modeling courses world-wide.
+He holds a BS degree in Petroleum Engineering from University of Baghdad, and ME and PhD degrees in Reservoir Engineering from Colorado School of Mines.
+Shawket is currently involved in a number of SPE international activities.
+He was SPE Distinguished Lecturer for 2005-2006.
+He was awarded the 2009 MENA Regional Reservoir Description and Dynamics Technical Award, 2010 SPE Outstanding Technical Editor Award, and 2011 MENA Regional Distinguished Petroleum Engineering Faculty Award.